-Jewel Associates provided a conceptual layout dated July 14, 2017 of proposed buildings within the remainder of Kilkenny Commons for review.
-A follow up sketch was provided by SEH, dated July 19, 2017, which modified the Jewel Plan.
-The applicant driving the conceptual review is considering the building at the northwest corner of the site, which is intended to house Animart pet store and a pharmacy.
-Our following comments are related to elements of both site plans.
+Jewell Associates Engineers, Inc. provided a conceptual layout dated July 14, 2017, of proposed buildings within the remainder of Kilkenny Commons for review.
+A revised plan was provided, dated August 23, 2017, which modified parking and building layout based on recommendations from the Village of Waunakee (Village) planning consultant.
+The applicant is considering the construction of the building at the northwest corner of the site, with associated parking and drive areas and utilities to serve the building.
+We have the following comments.